-5 Summary In this paper we presented a discrete-time analysis of the GFR-service category, which is currently defined by the ATM Forum.
-The both key components of the GFR-service - the F-GCRA algorithm and the transmission queue - are described and modeled.
-While the F-GCRA discriminates eligible and non-eligible frames the buffer discipline ensures the with the GFR-service guaranteed transmission quality.
-To model the frame-based cell arrivals a on/off-process with generally distributed on- and of-phase was chosen.
+In this paper we presented a discrete-time analysis of the GFR service category, which is currently defined by the ATM Forum.
+The both key components of the GFR service - the F-GCRA algorithm and the transmission queue - are described and modeled.
+While the F-GCRA discriminates eligible and non-eligible frames the buffer discipline ensures the service quality guaranteed by the GFR service category.
+To model the frame-based cell arrivals a on/ off-process with generally distributed on- and of-phase was chosen.
 Since the state of the F-GCRA and the queue are correlated, a two-dimensional discrete-time analysis approach is applied.

-The numerical examples indicate a discrepancy in the dimensioning of the parameters of the queuing discipline.
-A restrictive selection of the relevant parameter LBO ensures a transmission of eligible frames with the guaranteed service quality, but the best-effort spirit of the GFR-service is given away.
-Thus, a dimensioning of the queuing discipline of the transmission buffer in dependence of the currently available bandwidth could be an interesting approach to guarantee the service and to preserve the best-effort character of the GFR-service.
-Further studies will aim at the investigation of the GFR queuing performance under varying load conditions.
-Acknowledgment The financial support of the Deutsche Telekom AG (Technologiezentrum Darmstadt) is appreciated.
+The average available bandwidth and the traffic characteristic are identified in the numerical examples as the determining factors for the performance of the GFR service, while short-term variations of the available bandwidth can be neglected.
+The results indicate a discrepancy in the dimensioning of the parameters of the queuing discipline.
+A restrictive selection of the relevant parameter LBO ensures a transmission of eligible frames with the guaranteed service quality, but the best-effort spirit of the GFR service is given away.
+Thus, a dimensioning of the queuing discipline of the transmission buffer in dependence of the currently available bandwidth is an interesting approach to guarantee the service and to preserve the best-effort characteristic of the GFR service.